-However, since the two vectors of this update rule can interfere with each other, a practical implementation that mitigates this interference is developed accordingly.
-That is, the policy is decomposed into two for generating important/worthless candidates, both of which are optimized separately.
-These two decomposed policies are then composed based on rejection sampling~\cite{bishop2006pattern} to accept only high-value candidates while rejecting worthless ones.
+The update rule employs two vectors: one for approaching superior candidates, and the other for leaving inferior ones.
+However these vectors can interfere with each other; therefore, a practical implementation is required to mitigate this interference.
+This implementation decomposes the policy into two parts for generating important and worthless candidates.
+Both policies are optimized separately and then combined using rejection sampling~\cite{bishop2006pattern}.
+This ensures that only superior candidates are accepted, whereas worthless ones are rejected.

-Finally, NAG is integrated with the proposed MPC.
-To this end, the latest NAG for MD~\cite{cohen2018acceleration} is modified to fit our method appropriately.
-In addition, motivated by the report that NAG is sensitive to noise in update amounts~\cite{cohen2018acceleration}, a heuristic, which estimates the noise from the outcomes from the respective candidates and slows down the acceleration accordingly, is developed.
-Note that this adaptive acceleration is also applied to optimize the exploration space, making exploration and convergence more efficient simultaneously.
+Moreover, the proposed MPC is integrated with NAG.
+The latest NAG for MD~\cite{cohen2018acceleration} is modified to fit the proposed method.
+In addition, motivated by the report that NAG is sensitive to noise in update amounts~\cite{cohen2018acceleration}, a heuristic is developed to estimate the noise from the respective candidates' outcomes and slow down the acceleration accordingly.
+When applied to optimize the exploration space, this adaptive acceleration makes exploration and convergence more efficient simultaneously.

 The proposed method is validated step by step.
-First, the proposed method without the adaptive acceleration is statistically verified with simple tasks simulated on Brax simulator~\cite{freeman2021brax}, resulting in that the proposed method is more versatile than the conventional method.
-Second, to verify the effectiveness of the adaptive acceleration method, more complex tasks on Brax are solved using only a CPU.
-We can find that, even with conservative updates to alleviate the instability associated with fewer candidates limited by the computer resource, only the proposed acceleration succeeded in the tasks.
-Finally, the whole proposed method is applied to a variable impedance control of a force-driven mobile robot~\cite{kobayashi2022light} to demonstrate its applicability to real-time robotic systems (in this case, 50~Hz is required only with an embedded CPU).
+First, the performance of the proposed method is statistically verified without adaptive acceleration by simulating simple tasks on the Brax simulator~\cite{freeman2021brax} on a GPU.
+The results showed that the proposed method can solve more tasks than the conventional method.
+Second, to verify the effectiveness of the adaptive acceleration method, more complex tasks are solved using only a CPU on the Brax simulator.
+Despite conservative updates to alleviate the instability associated with fewer candidates limited by computer resources, only the proposed acceleration can successfully solve the tasks.
+Finally, the entire proposed method is applied to a variable impedance control of a force-driven mobile robot~\cite{kobayashi2022light} to demonstrate its applicability to real-time robotic systems (in this case, 50~Hz is required only with an embedded CPU).